HTA Stage 2 guidance notes

 These are similar to excess treatment costs but they mainly apply to Public Health and Social Care Research.
 They are unlikely to be applicable to HTA unless the intervention is being delivered outside the NHS (e.g. in school or by a local authority etc).

-Please note: You are required to obtain a free unique ORCiD ID number and update your MIS user profile with this before you can submit your application.
+Please note: You are required to obtain a free unique ORCiD ID number and update your Management Information System (MIS) user profile with this before you can submit your application.
 By clicking the link ‘View ORCiD record’ you will be taken to the ORCiD website where you will need to register or sign in.
-Once logged in to ORCiD and following acceptance of T&Cs, you will be returned to the MIS and the profile field for your ORCiD number will automatically be populated.
+Once logged in to ORCiD and following acceptance of terms and conditions, you will be returned to the MIS and the profile field for your ORCiD number will automatically be populated.
 You will only have to do this once.
 For a Stage 2 application this is a mandatory requirement.

 Specify your (lead applicant) role in this research (Limit: 200 characters)

 Explain in addition to your role as Lead Applicant, the role that you will be undertaking in the research, e.g. co-ordination and project management, analysis, methodological input etc.

 Commitment: This refers to the percentage of your time that you will commit to this project.

 We recognise and value the varied perspectives that members of the public, patients, service users and carers bring to a project as applicants and encourage their inclusion where appropriate.
 Please include a clear description of their role and the reasons why a public co-applicant is joining the team.
 They are not required to provide a full CV (i.e. N/A may be appropriate for Publication Record and Research Grants held).
 PPI co-applicants should provide a summary of any relevant knowledge, skills and experience that they will draw upon to contribute to this project.

 - Previous or present work (paid or unpaid) with any relevant organisations